 Organisation and Layout

-So using key words and phrases in sentences such as: “An ECG needs to be conducted as a priority” or “Your urgent assessment is required” helps to focus the reader’s attention on the information which is most important.
+So using keywords and phrases in sentences such as: “An ECG needs to be conducted as a priority”.
+Or “Your urgent assessment is required”.
+It helps to focus the reader’s attention on the information which is most important.
 The range of grammar used in the letter is not directly assessed, only the accuracy.

 Is OET writing one of your weaknesses?
 Do you need help and guidance in this area?
-Swoosh English is a PREMIUM OET PREPARATION PROVIDER and we can help you prepare for the OET exam QUICKLY and EFFECTIVELY.
-Join our Deluxe self-study package for only $149/month where you will get 10 writing corrections per month, video courses on all 4 areas (OET writing, reading, speaking & listening), OET mock test + more.
+Swoosh English is a PREMIUM OET PREPARATION PROVIDER.
+We can help you prepare for the OET exam QUICKLY and EFFECTIVELY.
+Join our Deluxe self-study package for only $149/month.
+You will get 10 writing corrections per month, video courses on all 4 areas (OET writing, reading, speaking & listening), OET mock test + more.

 This is a VERY IMPORTANT article that you should take note of.
 You can also bookmark this article and save it so that you can come back to it anytime.
 If you have any questions about the OET writing changes, do not hesitate to ask us and put them in the message box below!